-Remember to wear your brace
+Remember to wear your brace.

-- the specialist will tell you when you do not need the brace - see a video guide for fitting your brace: https://vimeo.com/386673392
+- specialist will tell you when you no longer need the brace - see a video guide to fitting your brace: https://vimeo.com/386673392

 Using a cold pack will help with your pain and swelling.

 - use an ice pack or bag of frozen peas wrapped in a damp towel - put this on your knee for up to 15 minutes every few hours - make sure the ice is not in direct contact with your skin